 7. Unhealthy cravings:

-Craving unhealthy foods during pregnancy is often linked to psychological factors.
+A craving or insatiable yearning for unhealthy foods during pregnancy is often linked to psychological factors.
 A research study conducted at the University of Albany showed that these foods are craved during pregnancy as they are prohibited otherwise (13).
-Example of few of such are coffee, alcohol, pizza, potato chips, fast foods, and more.
+Examples of few of such are coffee, alcohol, pizza, potato chips, fast foods, and more.

 8. Healthy cravings:

-Some women may crave healthy foods.
+Some women may feel an inclination for healthy foods.
 Foods you would mostly crave for are fruits (apples, watermelon, pears, grapes), vegetables (leafy greens, legumes, garlic), meat (red meat, lean ground meat), seafood (crab, fish), juice (orange, grapefruit), and dairy (milk, yogurt, cheese).
 During pregnancy, you should try including more of these foods in your diet.

 As mentioned earlier, old wives’ tales related to food cravings help people guess the gender of the baby.
 However, there is no scientific backing for this.
-It is technically impossible to predict gender by analyzing your cravings.
+It is technically impossible to predict gender by analyzing your food hankering.

 Sweets and girls: